ClickCease

 Can I use a property held in the trust to secure a loan?

 Yes, you can.
-Keep in mind that most high street lenders don’t typically grant secured trust loans against assets held by irrevocable trusts.
-However, specialist lenders do.
+However, keep in mind that most high street lenders don’t typically grant secured trust loans against assets held by irrevocable trusts.
+Specialist lenders, on the other hand, do.

 What happens if I default on a secured trust loan?